Mr-Gash/econf/README.md

 econf.setupConfig( string PackageName[, function CanEdit, bool Logging ] )
 ```
 	CanEdit is a generic function for the entire config package to see if a user can edit the config values.
-	If this isn't defined, any SuperAdmin can edit any config added to this config package unless otherwise specified.
+	If a config has its own can_edit function defined, it is used instead of this.
+	If this isn't defined, the default behavior is set to only allow SuperAdmins to edit configs.

 	If Logging is true, changes to all config values will be saved to /data/packageName/CURRENT_DATE.txt.
 	However, the logging value set on each config value is more important than this.